Blue-Ventures-Conservation/gembackend/README.md

 If the user is a new one, we first create a new folder for that user like so:
 `earthengine --service_account_file=firebase_service_account.json create folder projects/gem-project-378721/assets/CRAs/users/ABC123`

+### IAM principal roles

+The backend uses a Firebase Admin SDK service account for pretty much everything.
+When Firebase is setup on a project, this service account is created automatically.

+We manually create the credentials for this service account, and that is what is in the `firebase_service_account.json` file referenced in a few places.
+This file can only be downloaded once, but it is also available in Google Cloud's Secret Manager, which is in the Security section of the interface.

+In addition to creating the credentials, we also edit the roles for this principal in IAM by add the role: `Earth Engine Resource Admin`